asyncapi/spec/spec/asyncapi.md

           $ref: "#/components/messages/userSignUp"
   messages:
     userSignUp:
+      metadata:
         summary: Action to sign a user up.
         description: |
           Multiline description of what this action does.
           Here you have another line.
         tags:
           - name: user
           - name: signup
       headers:
         type: object
         properties: